probmods/probmods2/chapters/02-generative-models.md

 ~~~~
 flip() || flip()
 ~~~~
-We can sample from this program and determine that the probability of returning `#t` is about 0.75.
+We can sample from this program and determine that the probability of returning `true` is about 0.75.

 We cannot simply use the product rule to determine this probability because we don't know the sequence of random choices that led to this return value.
-However we can notice that the program will return true if the two component choices are `#t,#t`, or `#t,#f`, or `#f,#t`.
+However we can notice that the program will return true if the two component choices are `[true,true]`, or `[true,false]`, or `[false,true]`.
 To combine these possibilities we use another rule for probabilities:
 If there are two alternative sequences of choices that lead to the same return value, the probability of this return value is the sum of the probabilities of the sequences.
 We can write this using probability notation as: $$P(A) = \sum_{B} P(A,B)$$, where we view $$A$$ as the final value and $$B$$ as a random choice on the way to that value.
-Using the product rule we can determine that the probability in the example above is 0.25 for each sequence that leads to return value `#t`, then, by the sum rule, the probability of `#t` is 0.25+0.25+0.25=0.75.
+Using the product rule we can determine that the probability in the example above is 0.25 for each sequence that leads to return value `true`, then, by the sum rule, the probability of `true` is 0.25+0.25+0.25=0.75.

 Using the sum rule to compute the probability of a final value is called *marginalization*.
 From the point of view of sampling processes marginalization is simply ignoring (or not looking at) intermediate random values that are created on the way to a final return value.